kasun-fernando/personal-webpage/_pages/publications.md

 title: Publications
 permalink: /Publications/
 ---
-Here is a list of completed research articles along with their their abstracts.
-Don't hesitate to write to me if you don't have access to the published articles.<br>
+Here is a list of my research articles along with their abstracts.<br>

 ***
 [**An error term in the Central Limit Theorem for sums of discrete random variables**](otherfiles/EdgeManyAtoms.pdf)